 Because of the movie of course.
-Hey, I am just a girl, don’t judge me 🙂 I watched the movie “Eat, pray, love” probably …six times.
-The stunning sceneries have caught me immediately.
-At that moment I was also completely swollen by the idea of a romantic, remote island, untouched by the modern society.
-My impression of Bali was a place where you easily make friends, the party never ends and there are mystic herbs to improve skin and hair health.
+I watched the movie “Eat, pray, love” probably …six times.
+Don’t judge me, I am just a girl.
+The stunning scenery caught my attention.
+At that moment, I was completely swollen by the idea of a romantic, remote island, untouched by the modern society.
+My impression of Bali was for a place, where you easily make friends, party never ends and there are mystical herbs and spices, able to improve both, skin and hair condition.
 Well…it’s pretty close to the reality.
-“Eat, pray, love” was the answer when I found myself also emotionally stuck.
-So…it became the expected escape direction and I have bolded Bali in my travel list.
+“Eat, pray, love” was the answer.
+Emotionally stuck, I was looking for a change.
+So…Bali turned to be my expected escape and I bolded the island in my travel bucket list.

 Traditional Indonesian cuisine